 Definition and determinants of environmental innovation

-Environmental innovation has been defined in the literature as follows: “Eco-innovation is the production, application or exploitation of a good, service, production process, organizational structure, or management or business method that is novel to the firm or user and which results, throughout its life cycle, in a reduction of environmental risk, pollution and the negative impacts of resource use (including energy use) compared to relevant alternatives” .
+Environmental innovation has been defined in the literature as follows: “Eco-innovation is the production, assimilation or exploitation of a product, production process, service or management or business method that is novel to the organisation (developing or adopting it) and which results, throughout its life cycle, in a reduction of environmental risk, pollution and other negative impacts of resource use (including energy use) compared to relevant alternatives” , p.
+7.

 Following the general innovation theory, technology push and market pull factors are crucial for explaining the realization of innovation activities .
 In addition, the factors listed in Figure 2 are also important determinants for eco-innovations.
 In contrast to other innovations, eco-innovations may depend on the environmental consciousness of consumers and firms, denoting an environmentally oriented demand pull effect.
 Furthermore, cost savings may be more important for eco-innovations compared to other innovations because they are often linked to a reduction in material or energy consumption.

 From an international perspective, new technologies resulting from regulation-induced eco-innovations may lead to first-mover advantages for regulated firms and their related suppliers in the value chain.
 A good example is the success of Danish wind turbine producers.
 Early political support led to the establishment of a successful wind energy industry, which became one of the successful first movers on an international scale.
-The Porter hypothesis assumes imperfect information, organizational problems, and market failures.
-In that sense, it questions a firm’s ability to maximize profit, indicating that managers may fail to recognize cost savings potential.
-This may stem from the problem that managers’ success is often measured by their short-term profit.
-These “present-biased managers” will postpone eco-innovations because the associated costs must be paid immediately, but the benefits only appear in the long term.
+The Porter hypothesis questions a firm's ability to maximize profit, stating that so-called “present-biased managers” will postpone eco-innovations because the associated costs must be paid immediately, but the benefits only appear in the long term .
+Such long-term payoff has certainly been the case when it comes to the Danish wind turbine industry.

-Leading empirical studies confirm regulation’s role as an important determinant of eco-innovation.
+Leading empirical studies confirm regulation's role as an important determinant of eco-innovation.
 This phenomenon is known as the “regulatory push/pull effect” .
-In the following, the “stylized facts” derived from this literature are briefly summarized.
-Unfortunately, because of the lack of adequate data, most of the studies are not based on experimental or quasi-experimental designs where the stringency or the choice of different environmental regulations vary across otherwise similar firms or industries.
+In the following, “stylized facts” derived from this literature are briefly summarized.
+Unfortunately, because of the lack of adequate data, most studies are not based on experimental or quasi-experimental designs, where the stringency or the choice of different environmental regulations vary across otherwise similar firms or industries.

 The effects of regulation are shown to vary between different environmental technology fields.
 For instance, end-of-pipe technologies are mainly triggered by regulation, whereas cost savings and environmental management systems seem to be more important for promoting cleaner technologies.
-Furthermore, regulation and cost savings were identified in a study based on panel data as the main determinants for eco-innovation .
-However, another paper by the same author shows that the influence of regulation varies significantly for different environmental technology fields.
+Furthermore, regulation and cost savings were identified in a study based on panel data for Germany from 2001 to 2004 as the main determinants for eco-innovation .
+However, another study by the same author, also using German data of the Community Innovation Survey in 2009, shows that the influence of regulation varies significantly for different environmental technology fields.
 Whereas current and expected government regulations have a particular effect on air quality, water, or noise emissions, hazardous substances treatment, and the recyclability of products, they are less important for material and energy savings.

 The Porter hypothesis tends to be confirmed with respect to innovations that improve resource efficiency, whereas end-of-pipe measures seem to reduce firm profitability.
-Different variants of the Porter hypothesis are tested using an OECD database for seven countries, for instance.
+A 2013 study tests different variants of the Porter hypothesis using an OECD database for seven countries .
 This analysis supports the so-called “weak version” of the Porter hypothesis, which says that environmental regulation stimulates eco-innovations.
 The strong version, postulating that regulation-induced cost savings must over-compensate the compliance costs, is however not supported .
-The impact of different policy instruments on renewable energy technologies has also been analyzed .
-Based on a patent analysis, the authors show the high importance of feed-in tariffs for solar energy, whereas this policy instrument does not promote more cost-competitive technologies, such as wind power.
+The impact of different policy instruments on renewable energy technologies is also analyzed in a study from 2010 .
+Based on a patent analysis using panel data for OECD countries from 1970 to 2003, the authors show the high importance of feed-in tariffs for solar energy, whereas this policy instrument does not promote more cost-competitive technologies, such as wind power.

 Most of these studies concentrate on the effects of environmental regulation with respect to the directly regulated firms.
-An overall assessment of the effects of environmental policy would require the analysis of additional effects and channels.
+However, an overall assessment of the effects of environmental policy would require the analysis of additional effects and channels.
 One such study analyzes indirectly induced innovation in regulated and unregulated firms resulting from regulation-induced costs by evaluating the impacts from higher output prices and knowledge spillovers.
-The results “...suggest that indirect effects of regulation on innovation are at least as large as commonly estimated direct effects” .
+The results ”… suggest that indirect effects of regulation on innovation are at least as large as commonly estimated direct effects” , p.
+1.

-A further strand of empirical literature analyzes whether regulation-induced environmental innovation efforts lead to a crowding out of other innovation activities.
-According to a study based on the Mannheim Innovation Survey for Germany, a small crowding out of the firms’ in-house research and development (R&D) indeed exists .
+A further strand of the empirical literature analyzes whether regulation-induced environmental innovation efforts lead to a crowding out of other innovation activities.
+According to a study based on the Community Innovation Survey for Germany in 2009, the results of treatment effects models indicate that a small crowding out of the firms’ in-house research and development (R&D) indeed exists .

 Eco-innovation and employment